 Madison is home to the state’s largest school, The University of Wisconsin-Madison, so the city is also a cultural gathering hub.
 It’s regularly ranked as one of the happiest cities in the United States and hosts the state’s biggest farmers' market every Saturday.
 Residents across the state regularly drive into Madison to attend the market, which is located on the Capitol Square.
 Attendees can gaze at the state capitol building while picking out fresh produce and contemplating their idyllic surroundings.

 If it’s not clear, I love Madison.
 As a lifelong “big city” resident, bouncing around from New York to the Bay Area to Chicago, I moved to Madison a few months ago and regret nothing.
-Nature is readily accessible, it’s easy to get around, and residents have come to expect great food from local purveyors — and coffee is no exception.
+Nature is readily accessible, it’s easy to get around, and residents have come to expect great food from local purveyors — and the city’s good coffee is no exception.
 Mad City mixes old-school espresso bars and innovative cafés, all with a touch of whimsy.
-Madison is a serious coffee city for the jovial at heart.
+Madison has the best coffee shops for the jovial at heart.
+Whether you like drinking black coffee or mixing coffee with milk, keep reading to determine your favorite coffee shop in this fun city.

 127 North Hamilton Street; Madison, Wisconsin 53703